cbednarski/ifs-python/README.md

 Install from source.
 When the version in the package manager has gone stale, get a fresh, production-ready version from a source tarball or precompiled archive.

-These scripts target Ubuntu 14.04.
+These scripts currently target Ubuntu 14.04.

 ## Example